 5 – 6 pm | 28 January 2021

 Join art historian Gregory Galligan in conversation with Ashley Bickerton, on the works presented in his solo exhibition ‘Heresy or Codswallop’, at Gajah Gallery Singapore.

 The discussion will explore the ideas and process behind Bickerton’s diverse body of work, peering into the central themes that have driven his practice throughout the years – and his position in the context of contemporary Southeast Asian art.

-The conversation will be held on Zoom, and is limited to 100 participants.
+The conversation will be held on Zoom.
 A short Q&A session will be offered to attendees at the end of the dialogue.

 In conjunction with